glennhenry/cs-notes/docs/deep-learning/16-reinforcement-learning/01-reinforcement-learning-fundamental/reinforcement-learning-fundamental.md

 ![Four of value function](./value-functions.png)
 Source : https://spinningup.openai.com/en/latest/spinningup/rl_intro.html#value-functions

+In practice, the [value function](/deep-learning/reinforcement-learning/reinforcement-learning-fundamental#value-function) is usually not known to us.
+There are several reasons for this :

+- **Complex or Unknown Environment** : It is often impossible to have complete knowledge of all possible states, actions, rewards, and transition dynamics.
+- **Sparse Rewards** : Sometimes, the reward is not directly given to the agent after doing an action, if the agent doesn't receive any feedback after a long time, it may lead to difficulties in finding the optimal policy.
+A reward that is too high or too low can also make the learning unstable.
+- **Stochasticity** : Many environments are stochastic, meaning that the outcomes of actions are subject to randomness which makes it difficult to predict the exact reward or value for a state because it can vary from one interaction to another.

 #### Bellman Equation

 Bellman equation is an equation, typically used in dynamic programming, it is an equation that decompose a problem into smaller subproblems and finding the optimal solution by iteratively updating the value.